ngdangkietswe/ngdangkietswe/README.md

-_**There is no expedient to which a man will not go to avoid the labor of thinking.**_
+_**He that respects himself is safe from others; he wears a coat of mail that none can pierce.**_

-Thomas Edison
+Henry Wadsworth Longfellow